LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

    .. sourcecode:: guess

-      dotnet tool install -g dotnet-aspnet-codegenerator
+      dotnet tool install --global dotnet-aspnet-codegenerator --version <YOUR .NET VERSION>

-   If the tool is installed, you are ready to proceed.
+   If the tool is installed, check the version before proceeding to make sure it works with your .NET version.
 #.
 Use the following command to add the full package necessary to generate the actual Identity code.

    .. sourcecode:: guess